 So, you’ve got your eyes on the lumbering lox as a pet – these formidable beasts can be found in herds in the plains biome, and they will make a quick snack out of you if you’re unprepared.
 There’s no way you’re going to trap one of these furry reptiles in a pen, so the strategy here is to sneak toward it, drop cloudberries or barley nearby, and then run away before it eats you.
 Alternatively, you could construct a pen out of stone, or dig a pit into the ground, and use the harpoon – one of the best Valheim weapons – to drag it inside.
 Once you’ve repeated the feeding process a few times and the lox is tame, you can then safely construct a pen and guide it inside.

 You’ll be pleased to know that once tame, you can pet your furry friend, and any other nearby lox will leave you alone.
+As of the Valheim Hearth and Home update, you can also craft a saddle and ride your lox.

 How to breed Valheim lox